aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 While you cannot edit the data in workbooks stored in remote locations or resources, you can still use such workbooks as an external data source.
 If the relative path for an external workbook is provided, it gets converted to a full path automatically.

-This Java code shows you how to set an external workbook:
+This PHP code shows you how to set an external workbook:

 ```php
   // Creates an instance of the Presentation class